|Nutrition Facts (per serving)|

 - 1/2 teaspoon kosher or sea salt

-- Leftovers can be stored in an airtight, covered container for 1 to 2 days in the refrigerator, but keep in mind that it's best to enjoy this the same day it is made, as the mixture will take on an unattractive brown color due to oxidization.
+Leftovers can be stored in an airtight, covered container for one to two days in the refrigerator, but keep in mind that it's best to enjoy this the same day it is made, as the mixture will turn brown due to oxidization.

-- Add a little zing to your next tuna melt, by spreading a couple of slices of crusty sourdough bread with this avocado spread.
-Top with tomato slices, a scoop of this Dijon mustard-enhanced classic tuna salad, and sharp cheddar cheese.
+Add a little zing to your next tuna melt by spreading a couple of slices of crusty sourdough bread with this avocado spread.
+Top with tomato slices, a scoop of Dijon mustard-enhanced classic tuna salad, and sharp cheddar cheese.